George Parsons Lathrop: Early life

 George Lathrop was born August 25, 1851, in Honolulu, Hawaii.
-His father was the physician George Alfred Lathrop and his mother was Frances Maria (Smith) Lathrop.
+His father was medical doctor George Alfred Lathrop and his mother was Frances Maria (Smith) Lathrop.
 His brother was the painter Francis Lathrop.

 George Parsons Lathrop attended Columbia Grammar School in New York City, then in 1867 was sent to study in Dresden in what was then the German Empire.
 It was in Dresden that he met Rose Hawthorne, the second daughter and youngest child of Nathaniel Hawthorne.
 After returning to New York in 1879, Lathrop entered Columbia College Law School.
 Finishing one term at Columbia, Lathrop practiced law in New York for a year.
 However, the need for more money prompted him to start a literary career.
 Lathrop soon left for London, marrying Rose in Chelsea on September 11, 1871.
 The couple then returned to the United States, settling in Cambridge, Massachusetts.

 Literary career

 In 1875, Lathrop became associate editor of the Atlantic Monthly in Washington, D.C, serving there for two years.
-Their only child, Francis, was born during this period.
+The Lathrops' only child, Francis, was born during this period.
 George Lathrop became editor in 1879 of the Boston Courier in Boston.
-Lathrop published several books for the publisher Roberts Brothers in Boston, including Afterglow (1877) and Somebody Else (1878).
+He published several books for the publisher Roberts Brothers in Boston, including Afterglow (1877) and Somebody Else (1878).
 He also edited A Masque of Poets, a book of poetry published in the Roberts Brothers "No Name" series.

 In 1879, Lathrop purchased the Hawthorne home, called "The Wayside", in Concord, Massachusetts.
 In 1881, after the death of Francis, the couple went to Spain so that he could write articles for Harper's Monthly.
 He produced a work entitled "Spanish Vistas".
 The Lathrops returned to the United States in 1892.
 They decided to move to New York City again and sold their house in Concord.
 He became the literary editor for the New York Star.
 During this period, Lathrop created the play Elaine, based on the poem "Lancelot and Elaine" from Idylls of the King by Alfred, Lord Tennyson.
 The play was successfully staged at the Madison Square Theater in Manhattan and later toured in other American cities.

 In 1883, Lathrop founded the American Copyright League, which assisted in securing an international copyright law.
-He and Rose moved to New London Connecticut in 1885.
+He and Rose moved to New London, Connecticut, in 1885.
 They converted to Catholicism in March 1891.
 He was a founder in 1892 of the Catholic Summer School of America in New London.
 In 1896, due to George Lathrop's alcohol abuse problem, the couple separated.